Devon and Cornwall SARC’s

 If you have reported the assault to the police and the investigation results in a prosecution, your medical notes may be requested by the court and the doctor could be asked to write a statement.

 If you are an adult (over 18 years of age) then it is your choice whether to involve the police or not, we will not contact them unless you ask us to.
-If you are under the age of 18 then we must involve the police.
-Our staff will be there to guide and support you whatever you decide.
+16 and 17 year olds can access SARC services without talking to police under our self referral process.
+For those children under 16 we will have to inform the police, but our staff will be there to support and guide you through this process.

-All of our doctors, nurses and crisis workers are female however we can arrange for you to be seen by a male doctor if you wish.
+All of our doctors, nurses and crisis workers are female.

 We have specially trained NHS doctors, nurses and crisis workers at each location.
 We can also refer you to an Independent Sexual Violence Advisor https://sarchelp.co.uk/information-sexual-assault/what-is-an-isva/ to guide you through the process.